 Produced by Atelier Impopulaire with the support of Tate Modern

 Going back to the traditional canons of underground cinema and multimedia environment, Retracing Black reflects on the sensory mutation of the cinematic and videographic element, subverting found footage and TV-collage practices to provide the figurative element with an absolute, definite identity.

-A triptych of hand-painted 16mm films from the Black Film Series is featured along with unreleased works filmed in 1960s New York, while a series of projected hand-painted glass slides transforms cellular forms into a sculptural, kinetic installation.
-Electronic sound compositions are intertwined with the spoken words of Calvin C. Hernton, a poet and a seminal member of the Black Art Movement.
+A triptych of hand-painted 16mm films from the Black Film Series is featured with new works realized and edited from rough footage filmed in 1960s New York, while a series of projected hand-painted glass slides transforms cellular forms into a sculptural, kinetic installation.
+Electronic sound compositions are intertwined with the spoken words of Calvin C. Hernton, a poet and a seminal member of the UMBRA Workshop and the Black Arts Movement.